autoguru-au/overdrive/.changeset/late-onions-behave.md

 Adds the Inline and Section layout components

+## Breakpoints

+Breakpoints have been amended to follow (mobile first):

+- `tablet` is iPad Mini width less 25%, so any device greater than 768px
+- `desktop` we are considering as iPad Pro width less 25%, so any device larger than 1024px
+- `largeDesktop` is taken as a 1920x1080 less 25%, so any device larger than 1440px

+all at landscape.

 ## `<Inline />`

 When you're wanting to `inline` something.
 Like a badge list; you can use use the `<Inline />` component to solve this.